Sage Intacct vs Sage 200

 Scalability and Flexibility:

-• Sage Intacct: Designed for scalability, easily adapting to growing businesses with features like multi-entity consolidation for complex organizational structures.
+• Sage Intacct: Designed for scalability, easily adapting to growing businesses with features like multi-entity consolidation for complex organisational structures.
 Offers a wider range of pre-built modules for various industries.

 • Sage 200: Scalability is more limited, especially for on-premise deployments.
 Customisation options are available, but may require additional development costs.
 Industry-specific modules are more targeted towards manufacturing and distribution.